denniscual/restatum/README.md

 ```

 appStore.toggle - property is a `StateAccessor` object.
 Use this one if you want to access the store state or subcribe
-to the state chagne inside the Component, via passing this object as an argument to the hooks.
+to the state change inside the Component, via passing this object as an argument to the hooks.

 ### useStoreState
 <details>